Health and Travel Alerts Learn More Left arrow

 Just don’t be surprised if your older kids choose something extreme.
 You might, for instance, find yourself boarding a helicopter, landing on the top of a glacier, and riding on a dog sled pulled by a pack of huskies.
 Or you may be heading into the wilderness on 4x4s.

-Once your family agrees on your must-do experiences, you’re best off booking the tours in advance of your cruise.
+Once your family agrees on your must-do experiences in Alaska, you’re best off booking the tours in advance of your cruise.
 You want to avoid the disappointment of finding a popular experience has sold out.

 Read: Why Cruises Are the Best Family Vacation